greenrd/topgit/README.md

   http://lists-archives.org/git/688698-add-list-and-rm-sub-commands-to-tg-depend.html

-THIRD-PARTY SOFTWARE
+Third-party software
 ====================

 The following software understands TopGit branches:

 * http://magit.github.com/magit/ - a git mode for emacs

-IMPORTANT: Magit requires its topgit mode to be enabled first, as described in its documentation, in the "Activating extensions" subsection.
+**IMPORTANT**: Magit requires its topgit mode to be enabled first, as described in its documentation, in the "Activating extensions" subsection.
 If this is not done, it will not push TopGit branches correctly, so it's important to enable it even if you plan to mostly use